Highlights of China

 - Meals as mentioned in the itinerary

-- Flight Beijing-Xian-Lhasa-Shanghai by economy class, including all taxes and fuel charge (Air fare is subject to change by Aviation Bureau without early notice)
+- Air ticket Beijing-Xian-Lhasa-Shanghai in economy class including tax (Air fare is subject to change by Aviation Bureau without early notice)

 - Bottle water provided on transfers and sightseeing